 During her long life, Eartha M.M.
 White had many careers and businesses.
 While in New York City, she was a member of the touring Oriental American Opera Company.
 Eartha White was the first paid employee of the Afro-American Life Insurance Company, and is credited with saving the company’s records during the Great Fire of 1901.
 In addition to teaching for 16 years, she was also one of the first paid social workers for Duval County and the first African American census taker.
 Eartha M. M. White was a licensed real estate broker, and at different times operated a department store, laundry, and house cleaning service.

-During her long and illustrious career, Eartha M. M. White has received numerous awards and honors including an Honorary Doctor of Law degree from Edward Waters College, a Honorary Doctor of Humanities from Florida Memorial Institute, the Booker T. Washington Symbol of Service Award from the National Business League, the Better Life Award from the American Nursing Home Association, and the prestigious Lane Bryant Volunteer Award presented to her in 1970 by President Richard M. Nixon.
+During her long and illustrious career, Eartha M. M. White has received numerous awards and honors including an Honorary Doctor of Law degree from Edward Waters University, a Honorary Doctor of Humanities from Florida Memorial Institute, the Booker T. Washington Symbol of Service Award from the National Business League, the Better Life Award from the American Nursing Home Association, and the prestigious Lane Bryant Volunteer Award presented to her in 1970 by President Richard M. Nixon.

 Eartha White transcended the barrier of race and gender through her service to the community and remained a tenacious advocate for the “poor and the halt” until her death in 1974; she was 97.